sudomateo/terraform-training/topics/resources/README.md

 In the `aws_instance` example above, `ami` and `instance_type` are attributes.
 However, since they can both be set in the configuration, they are also known as arguments.

+Every attribute is associated with a specific type.
+We'll cover types more in depth later, but just know that an attribute can be a string, a number, a boolean, etc.

 We'll use the term attributes to refer to both attributes and arguments and only make a distinction when necessary.

 ## Accessing Resource Attributes